jberkenbilt/qpdf/manual/encryption.rst

   - 2: An extension of the original algorithm allowing longer keys.
     Introduced in PDF 1.4.

+  - 3: Not permitted in a conforming PDF file.

   - 4: An extension of the algorithm that allows it to be parameterized by additional rules for handling strings and